SkyJedi/DRYH-Discord-Dice-Roller/README.md

 4. Open config.js with a text editor program of your choice (wordpad > notepad).
 5. Replace "BOT TOKEN" with your bot token you copied in step 2.6
 6. Save file
-7. upload custom emoji from emoji folder to the server.  https://support.discordapp.com/hc/en-us/articles/207619737-Adding-Emoji-Magic
-8. Your bot is now configured and ready to launch.
+7. Your bot is now configured and ready to launch.

 ## Running the bot